louisvarley/mbiiez/README.md

 MBIIEZ is a python wrapper for running instances of Movie Battles II.
 The wrapper acts as both a CLI (Command Line Interface) as well as a Web GUI for managing instances.

 In a sense, you should not need to edit server configs, RTV/RTM configs, understand installing any of the components needed to run an MBII server.
-Using the WebGUI to manage everything instead.
+Using the WebGUI to manage everything instead and basic JSON config files.

 ## August 2021 Update + Additional Notes